 What Is Oova?

-Oova is an at-home fertility test that measures luteinizing hormone (LH) and progesterone in one test strip.
-It measures both of these hormones quantitatively, which means users get their exact hormone measurements with a numerical value every time they use Oova.
+Oova is an at-home fertility test that measures luteinizing hormone (LH), estrogen, and progesterone quantitatively.
+This means users get their exact hormone measurements with a numerical value every time they use Oova.

 When our founder went through her infertility journey, no tools allowed her to track her irregular cycle accurately.
 That’s why she built Oova.
 Oova is a product that works for all its users, regardless of any variable that has made cycle tracking complicated for them in the past.